appsparkler/study/java/classes.md

 ## `private` v/s `public` properties

-- private properties are only accessible inside the class whereas `public` are accessible both inside and outside the class.
+- private properties are only accessible inside the class whereas `public` are accessible both inside and outside the class